 This form of creatine is bound to hydrochloric acid, supposedly helping it absorb and function better.
 But again, there is little research backing up these claims.

-This is simply creatine monohydrate powder that’s been finely ground so it will dissolve more easily in water.
+This is simply a creatine monohydrate powder that’s been finely ground so it will dissolve more easily in water.
 While it does indeed dissolve quickly and easily, there’s no reason to believe it works any better than regular creatine monohydrate once it’s in your body.
 Many users do appreciate the way it dissolves without clumps, however, making it one of the most popular forms of creatine.

-Creatine isn’t expensive; as a general rule, you can find a one-pound canister of creatine monohydrate for less than $20.
+Creatine isn’t expensive.
+As a general rule, you can find a one-pound canister of creatine monohydrate for less than $20.
 Products that cost more than that are generally one of the altered or refined forms of creatine that come with a great deal of marketing hype.

 A. If you’re taking one or two doses of creatine daily, research shows the best time to dose is after your workout or after a meal.
 For the best absorption, take your supplement after a meal that combines equal amounts of carbs and protein.
 You should also drink plenty of water while using creatine, as it causes muscles to hold onto water and thus can lead to generalized dehydration if you don’t consume extra fluids.